ClickHouse/ClickHouse/benchmark/README.md

 https://www.stacresearch.com/

 Disadvantages:
 - requires a paid membership.

 ### More...

-If you know more well-defined, realistic, and reproducible benchmarks for analytical workloads, please let me know.
+Please let me know if you know more well-defined, realistic, and reproducible benchmarks for analytical workloads.

-I collect every benchmark that includes ClickHouse [here](https://github.com/ClickHouse/ClickHouse/issues/22398).
+In addition, I collect every benchmark that includes ClickHouse [here](https://github.com/ClickHouse/ClickHouse/issues/22398).

 ## Additional Outcomes

 This benchmark can be used to collect the snippets for installation and data loading across a wide variety of DBMS.
 The usability and quality of the documentation can be compared.
 It has been used to improve the quality of the participants as demonstrated in [duckdb#3969](https://github.com/duckdb/duckdb/issues/3969), [timescaledb#4473](https://github.com/timescale/timescaledb/issues/4473), [mariadb-corporation#16](https://github.com/mariadb-corporation/mariadb-community-columnstore-docker/issues/16), [MonetDB#7309](https://github.com/duckdb/duckdb/issues/3969), [questdb#2272](https://github.com/questdb/questdb/issues/2272), [crate#12654](https://github.com/crate/crate/issues/12654), [LocustDB#152](https://github.com/cswinter/LocustDB/issues/152), etc;

 ### References and Citation